WubbleWobble/wubblewobble.github.io/_posts/2022-06-16-doctrine-migrations-and-unexpected-mysql-revelations.markdown

 layout: post
 title:  "Doctrine migrations and unexpected MySQL revelations"
 date:   2022-06-16 01:01:01 +0100
-categories: symfony, doctrine, mysql
+categories: [symfony, doctrine, mysql]
 ---

 The other day I came across something that was new to me.
-For many years I've been coding using a PHP, Symfony and Doctrine stack, and as part of this was managing sites' database entities using the [Doctrine Migrations bundle](https://symfony.com/bundles/DoctrineMigrationsBundle/current/index.html).
+For many years I've been coding using a PHP, Symfony and Doctrine stack, and as part of this was managing sites' database entities using the [Doctrine Migrations bundle](https://symfony.com/bundles/DoctrineMigrationsBundle/current/index.html){:target="_blank"}{:rel="noopener noreferrer"}.

 Generally when a site was going to go live, I'd generate a huge migration to represent the initial state of its database, and any entity/database changes after that would be their own incremental migrations - the idea being that the site's database structure (and data) would be safely migrated to its new form with each site feature update.